Purple-syrup/fi-cave/README.md

 #
 > ## Project Description

-<p><b style="color:orange">Ficave is a decentralised medical documentation system,built on Fantom network.
+<p><b style="color:orange">Ficave is a decentralised medical documentation system,built on BSC network.

 Ficave is the first medical ledger on the blockchain,which makes it easy to upload,send,receive,and acess medical data’s on chain .
 </b> Files stored on Ficave are immutable and can’t be accessed without user  permission or password,confidential medical data can also be stored in private folders.